-A clinical trial is a research study to determin whether a new drug, combination of drugs, procedure or medical device is safe and effective.
-Sometimes clinical trials explore different ways of using treatments to make them more effective, easier to use and/or to decrease side effects.
+A clinical trial is a research study to determine whether a new drug, combination of drugs, procedure or medical device is safe and effective.
+Sometimes clinical trials explore different ways of using treatments to make them more effective, easier to use and/or decrease side effects.
 Clinical trials may also be done to learn how to best use a treatment in a specific group of people.

 Click here for frequently asked questions about clinical trials.

 - Treatment Studies – Test new or different approaches to treatment.

 - Prevention Studies – Focus on preventing disease or stopping diseases from returning.